-- Performance Indicator- Address each of the underperforming Performance Indicators.
-If you do not have any underperforming Performance indicators, you do not need to complete the PIP. - Activities- Include a minimum of one improvement activity for each performance indicator. - o Identify the subpopulation(s) you will be targeting for each performance indicator. - Target demographics and special populations that are negatively impacting overall performance in a given area. - o Must include all activities within the Annual Work Plan. - Resources Specify the amount of Perkins resources that will be expended on the activity. - Expected Outcome Include one expected outcome for each activity, not each indicator.
-This is different than past years.

-- Must be measurable - Must reflect change in the deficient measure
+- Performance Indicator Address each of the underperforming Performance Indicators. - Activities- Include a minimum of one improvement activity for each performance indicator. - Identify the subpopulation(s) you will be targeting for each performance indicator. - Target demographics and special populations that are negatively impacting overall performance in a given area. - Resources- Specify the amount of Perkins resources that will be expended on the activity. - Expected Outcome- Include one expected outcome for each activity, not each indicator. - Must be measurable - o Must reflect change in the deficient measure - Quarterly Reporting This section will be utilized to provide quarterly updates on the PIP activities.
+Do not complete this section at the time of application.